 Make your plans today to join us at the Historic Empire Ranch for the 2014 Roundup & Open House on Saturday, Nov.
 1, 2014.

 The Roundup & Open House on Saturday, Nov.
-2 showcased the Empire Ranch in all its glory — past, present & future!
-More than 2,000 came to enjoy presentations and demonstrations that engaged children and adults in the history and lore of the Old West.
-Throughout the day attendees relived cowboy traditions, watched exciting arena events featuring roping and riding, western skill demonstrations, “Cowboy Conversations,” kid’s corral, Western music, Western authors arena, food, auctions, raffles.
-The Roundup & Open House provided a day long Western experience at the Historic Empire Ranch.
+1, 2014 will showcase the Empire Ranch in all its glory — past, present & future!
+We expect approximately 2500 people to come to enjoy presentations and demonstrations to engage children and adults in the history and lore of the Old West.
+Throughout the day attendees will re-live cowboy traditions, watch exciting arena events featuring roping and riding, western skill demonstrations, “Cowboy Conversations,” kid’s corral, Western music, Western authors arena, food, auctions, and raffles.
+The Roundup & Open House provides a day long Western experience at the Historic Empire Ranch.

 The Roundup is a community effort.
 Your support of this authentic event is greatly appreciated.
 Click here to learn about being a Sponsor, Auction Donor, or Volunteer.

 - Military Riding, B Troop, 4th U.S. Cavalry (Mem.)